 We tend to want to change them so they can fit into our situation.
 And for some is not even about how they treat us cos we know we deserve better but when we look at our biological clock we get scared, we feel like we don’t have time to find someone else better.
 We chose to settle for what we have even if we know it’s not the best thing to do.

 My advice to your child of God is to trust in the Lord, it doesn’t matter if you’re in your 30s or even 40s God has the capacity to change your situation in a day.
 All you need to do is to surrender your life to Him.
 God is the designer of love and I can assure you that He knows your best lets Him guide you.

 You better suffer the pain of break up than suffer the pain of a bad marriage.

 Now you know that God has the best for you, but the choice is yours.
-You must make the decision to either suffer the pain of break up or suffer the pain of a bad marriage.
+You must make the decision to either suffer the pain of a breakup or suffer the pain of a bad marriage.
 I suggest you chose the first one and ask God to help you deal with the heartbreak.

-My marriage has taught me that you need someone you share the same values, love God together, and are ready to serve you even when he/she doesn’t feel like.
+My marriage has taught me that you need someone who shares the same values, loves God together, and is ready to serve you even when he/she doesn’t feel like it.